Increased total tax contribution.

 c) Under a long established UK tax law concept known as "Group Relief", Yorkshire Water can offset tax losses of other Kelda Group companies against its taxable profits, including those interest costs incurred by other Kelda Group companies.

-These bonds meet the eligibility requirements of HMRC’s "quoted Eurobond exemption".
+Some of the Group’s bonds meet the eligibility requirements of HMRC’s "quoted Eurobond exemption".
 This enables companies and investors to avoid the practical and administrative issues of having to reclaim from HMRC the tax withheld on the interest that is paid on these bonds if that tax has also been paid in their resident country for tax.
 It is therefore an incentive to invest in the UK as it is designed to reduce administrative burden or “red tape”.

 The bonds are listed on The International Stock Exchange in the Channel Islands, TISE.
 TISE is a stock exchange recognised by HMRC for the purposes of the quoted Eurobond exemption.
 These bonds are listed on TISE rather than the London Stock Exchange (LSE) for ease of administration.
 Since the bonds are not traded, the greater administrative requirements imposed by the LSE are not necessary.